kubernetes/kubernetes/examples/k8petstore/README.md

 like the number of data generators (more generators will create more load on the redis master).

-So, to run this app in kubernetes, simply run `k8petstore.sh`.
+So, to run this app in kubernetes, simply run [The all in one k8petstore.sh shell script](k8petstore.sh).

+Note that there are a few , self explanatory parameters to set at the top of it.

+Most importantly, the Public IPs parameter, so that you can checkout the web ui (at $PUBLIC_IP:3000), which will show a plot and read outs of transaction throughput.

 ## Future